PolyDiM

 Our team is always enthusiastic to hear ideas and suggestions for new features.
 If you have an improvement in mind, feel free to reach out via mail.

 If you're proposing a major feature or a semantic change, please don’t jump straight into coding.
 If the idea isn’t a conceptual fit, you might end up wasting valuable time.
-Instead, start by posting on our mailing list and creating a Github issue.
+Instead, start by posting on our mailing list and creating a GitHub issue.
 Clearly describe what you want to achieve and why.

-For minor fixes or enhancements, feel free to open an issue directly on Github.
+For minor fixes or enhancements, feel free to open an issue directly on GitHub.

 We look forward to collaborating with you!